aliang8/Bomberman/README.md

 can practice against.
 There will be three different AI difficulty levels: easy, normal, hard.
 Lastly, we will TRY to implement a 3-D version of the game.

+##How To Use/Play: ##
+1) Click on Normal Game on the start up menu.
+2) Player One then chooses a color he/she wants.
+3) Player Two then chooses a color he/she wants.
+4) Game will start, the player who lives, wins the game.

+##Controls##
+Player One :

+w,a,s,d are movement for up,left,down,right respectively, x is to drop the bomb.

+Player Two:

+arrow keys are for the movement and '/' is to drop the bomb.

 ##Development Log: ##
 Anthony 5/12/16: